 ≪ REV (Reverse): Press and hold this button to reverse quickly within a track.
 You will hear sound at a reduced volume.
-Release the button to play the passage.
-The display will show the elapsed time of the track.
+Release this button to play the passage.
+The elapsed time of the track will appear on the display.

 FWD > (Forward): Press and hold this button to advance quickly within a track.
 You will hear sound at a reduced volume.
-Release the button to play the passage.
-The display will show the elapsed time of the track.
+Release this button to play the passage.
+The elapsed time of the track will appear on the display.

-RPT (Repeat): With repeat, you can repeat one track or an entire CD.
+RPT (Repeat): With repeat, one track or an entire CD can be repeated.

 To use repeat, do the following: